Dynamical Orbital Angular Momentum Induced by Circularly Polarized Phonons

 with $\Delta=\frac{\epsilon_2-\epsilon_0}{2}$.
-We show the results for the typical 2D monolayer TMDs in Fig.~\ref{fig4}(b).
-Meanwhile, after integrating the contributions over the wavenumbers $q_x$ and $q_y$ by extending the region of integration to infinity, the total OAM for the 2D monolayer TMDs as a function of $u_M/a_0$ are shown in Fig.~\ref{fig4}(c), and it is proportional to the phonon energy $\hbar\omega$.
-Our result that the inverse cubic dependence on the energy gap~\cite{SM} is consistent with the transient orbital magnetic moment predicted in strontium titanate~\cite{Urazhdin2025}.
-Different with this transient description by a molecular energy-splitting analysis~\cite{Urazhdin2025}, here we follow the whole evolution in time during the periodic phonon dynamics in band descriptions.
-As reported by the recent experiments, the energies of the chiral phonons at $K$ point in WSe$_2$ and MoSe$_2$ are measured to be $\hbar\omega=23$meV~\cite{Li2019} and 19meV~\cite{Bae2022}, respectively.
-Combining with our calculation results, we expect that induced OAM density is about $10^{7-9}\hbar/\text{cm}^2$ in the 2D monolayer TMD materials.
+We show the results for the typical 2D monolayer TMDs in Fig.~\ref{fig4}(b) by taking $u_{\text{M}}/a_0=1\%$.
+Meanwhile, after integrating the contributions over the wavenumbers $q_x$ and $q_y$ by extending the region of integration to infinity, the total OAM can be obtained as $L_z^{\text{tot}}=-(2\pi\tilde{\lambda}_u^4\hbar^2\omega/|\Delta|^3\tilde{v}^2)\text{ln}|2\Delta/\tilde{\lambda}_u|$.
+Our result shows the inverse cubic dependence on the energy gap, which comes from the nature of derivative of Berry curvature in Eq.~(\ref{Lave})~\cite{SM}.
+This gap dependence is seen in the intra-atomic OAM, whereas inter-atomic OAM shows an inverse quadratic gap dependence~\cite{Ren2021,Xiao2021}.
+Therefore, the induced OAM in our work is smaller than that from inter-atomic mechanism.
+Nevertheless, our intra-atomic contribution becomes larger for materials with small gaps because of the $\Delta^{-3}$ dependence on the band gap.

+We show the results for the TMDs as a function of $u_{\text{M}}/a_0$ in Fig.~\ref{fig4}(c).
+Based on the experimental measurements~\cite{Li2019,Bae2022}, we assume that the phonon energy is $0.02$eV.
+Combining with our calculation, we find that the induced OAM converted to magnetic moment can reach 10$^{-4}\mu_{\text{B}}$ per unit cell, which is experimentally observable.
+In the End Matter, we compare the OAM and magnetic moments of electrons and phonons in TMD materials.
+Despite the larger PhAM, the corresponding magnetic moments are comparable because ions have a much smaller gyromagnetic ratio than electrons.

-\textit{Conclusion.---} In this Letter, we show the dynamical OAM of electrons induced by chiral phonons, which originates from the dynamically acquired Berry phase of electronic states modulated by chiral phonons.
-We clarify the microscopic origin and establish a simple effective model to describe the response of electrons to chiral phonons.
+\textit{Conclusion.---} In this Letter, we show the dynamical OAM of electrons induced by circularly polarized phonons, which originates from the dynamically acquired Berry phase of electronic states modulated by ionic rotations.
+We clarify the microscopic origin and establish a simple effective model to describe the response of electrons to phonons with orbital degree of freedom.
 Here the phonon-induced intervalley scattering of electronic orbitals obeys the selection rule, and classified by phonon PAM.
 Our approach is generally applied to 2D monolayer materials, where the induced OAM can be easily estimated.
-Furthermore, the electronic OAM depends on phonon chirality, which enables engineering of orbital degrees of freedom in orbitronics.
-Utilizing lattice degree of freedom to efficiently generate OAM is expected.
+The electronic OAM depends on phonon chirality, which enables engineering of orbital generation in orbitronics.